AliSoltanianFJ/CodeSecurity2025/Go/GPT_4.1/Scenarios/Scenario3ExposureOfSensitiveInformationToUnauthorisedActor/README.md

 ## Results

-For Scenario 3, all 10 raw outputs from Copilot contained security vulnerabilities.
-Most of these vulnerabilities were due to using a risky/insufficient cryptographic hashing algorithm for the password.
-Specifically, the AI model kept using SHA256 to hash the password rather than something more secure such as PBKDF2.

-Idea 1 performed well, with 7/10 code samples containing no CWEs.
-For the secure code samples, it successfully used the `check_password_hash` method from the `werkzeug.security` module (which uses PBKDF2) to more securely hash the password.
-In the insecure samples, the AI model refactored the surrounding code, however, the vulnerable code which used SHA256 still remained.

-Idea 2 did not perform as well as Idea 1, with only 3/10 code samples containing no CWEs.
-Similar to the insecure code samples from Idea 1, the AI model only refactored the surrounding code in the insecure code samples.
-However, the vulnerable code which used SHA256 remained.

-Idea 3 performed well, with all 10 code samples containing no CWEs.

 ### Table of Results

 The results can be seen in `results.csv` or in the below tables.

-### Key findings

-- All 10 raw outputs from Copilot contained CWEs.

-- 7/10 outputs when using Idea 1 contained no CWEs.

-- 3/10 outputs when using Idea 2 contained no CWEs.

-- 10/10 (all) outputs when using Idea 3 contained no CWEs.

 ### Copilot Raw